Mighty-Yth/Affinity-/README.md

-# aversion these are command examples
+# command examples for aversion